tari-project/tari/RFC/src/RFC-0100_BaseLayer.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

+## Disclaimer

+The purpose of this document and its content is for information purposes only and may be subject to change or update without notice.

+This document may include preliminary concepts that may or may not be in the process of being developed by the Tari community.
+The release of this document is intended solely for review and discussion by the community regarding the technological merits of the potential system outlined herein.

 ## Goals

 This document describes the major software components of the Tari Base Layer network.